 Starting at $7.99 Trial: Yes — Up tp 3 notebooks Free Plan: Yes — For schools

-When it comes to improving efficiency in a team, Any.do is an ideal solution.
-Managers can easily create tasks while assigning them to employees and setting deadlines and reminders.
+When it comes to improving team efficiency, Any.do is an ideal solution.
+Managers can easily create tasks and assign them to employees with clear deadlines and reminders.

 In terms of compatibility, users can manage their productivity across multiple devices, including desktop and mobile devices.
 With an easy-to-use calendar, to-do list, and drag-and-drop capabilities, teams can easily stay on top of agendas.